-FOR THE YEAR ENDED 31ST MARCH 2017
+FOR THE YEAR ENDED 31st MARCH 2018

-The Board presents its Ninety-eighth Annual Report together with the Audited FinancialStatements of the Company for the year ended 31st March 2017.
+The Board presents its Ninety-ninth Annual Report together and theAudited Statement of Accounts of the Company for the year ended 31st March 2018.

 |FINANCIAL RESULTS || || |

 |Profit/(Loss) before Interest Depreciation Tax and other Amortizations ("EBIDTA") || |

 |Less : Depreciation and Amortization Expenses || || |

 | || |